VideoFlint/Cabbage/README.md

 1. Create resource
 2. Set configuration
-3. Generate AVPlayerItem/AVAssetImageGenerator/AVExportSession
+3. Put them into Timeline
+4. Use Timeline to generate AVPlayerItem/AVAssetImageGenerator/AVExportSession

 - Resouce: Support video, audio, and image.
 Resource is extendable, you can create your customized resource type. e.g gif image resource
-- Video configuration support: transform, speed, filter and so on.
+- Video configuration support: transform, opacity and so on.
 The configuration is extendable.
-- Audio configuration support: change volume or process with audio raw data in real time, you can be a rocker.
+- Audio configuration support: change volume or process with audio raw data in real time.
 The configuration is extendable.
 - Transition: Clips may transition with previous and next clip

-## Requirements

-- iOS 9.0+
-- Swift 4.x

-## Projects using Cabbage

-- [VideoCat](https://github.com/vitoziv/VideoCat): A demo project demonstrates how to use Cabbage.

 ## Usage